Facing an Unplanned Second Pregnancy: Exploring the Adoption Option

 Life happens, and an unplanned second pregnancy can catch you by surprise.
 If you’re experiencing this right now, don’t despair.
 You have options, and one of them is to place your child for adoption.

 Reach out to Lifetime Adoption to learn more by calling or texting 1-800-923-6784.
-We are ready to help you in any way we can, answer your questions, and provide you support and encouragement.
+We are ready to help you in any way we can, answer your questions, and provide you with support and encouragement.

 Get Info Now